skaurus/personal-page/content/CV.md

 Surfingbird

-Mar 2011 - Jun 2019
+Mar 2011 — Jun 2019

 Surfingbird was our first project.
 It was a personal recommendation system, like StumbleUpon.
-In 2014 we created a side project - Relap, a recommendation system for publishers, like Taboola.
-This project took off like a hockey stick and since then we worked only on it.
+In 2014, we created a side project — Relap, a recommendation system for publishers, like Taboola.
+This project took off like a hockey stick, and since then we worked only on it.

-Both projects were fun to work on, significantly because we had to solve technical challenges using very modest resources.
+Both projects were fun to work on, primarily because we had to solve technical challenges using very modest resources.

 Relap took most of the Russian market share, and successfully fought off rivals like Taboola, Outbrain, Plista, Giraff.io, myWidget by Mail.Ru, and [recommendation widget](https://yandex.ru/support/partner/web/recommendation-widget/about.html?lang=en) from Yandex.